Experimental Observation of Maximum Density Fluctuation in Liquid Te: Introduction

-Meanwhile, liquid water exhibits thermodynamic anomalies (review \cite{water_review_debenedetti}) similar to those of liquid Te \cite{rapoport1967,similarity_water_te_angell,kajihara_llcp_review_jpn,kajihara_ixs_water_arxiv} and is often referred to as an ``anomalous liquid''.
-The density is greatest at 277 K, which is slightly above \tm (273 K), the pressure variation of \tm\s is negative, the heat capacity shows a divergent-like increase in the supercooled region, and the ultrasonic sound velocity shows a maximum at approximately 350 K. Furthermore, the LLT concept (review \cite{water_2tale}) and the critical point of the LLT hypothesis \cite{water_llcp_poole, water_llcp_mishima} have been proposed independently of the aforementioned model of liquid Te.
+Meanwhile, liquid water exhibits thermodynamic anomalies (review \cite{water_review_debenedetti}) similar to those of liquid Te \cite{rapoport1967,similarity_water_te_angell,kajihara_ixs_te,kajihara_llcp_review_jpn,kajihara_ixs_water} and is often referred to as an ``anomalous liquid''.
+The density is greatest at 277 K, which is slightly above \tm (273 K), the pressure variation of \tm\s is negative, the heat capacity shows a divergent-like increase in the supercooled region, and the ultrasonic sound velocity shows a maximum at approximately 350 K. Furthermore, models that can be classified under the LLT concept (review \cite{water_2tale}. \cite{water_roentgen,water_llcp_poole, water_llcp_mishima}) have also been proposed independently of the aforementioned model of liquid Te.
 Regarding the LLT concept of liquid water, there has been no clear verification experiment, mainly because the actual LLT is located in the deep supercooled ``no-man's land'' \cite{water_llcp_mishima}, and an actual experiment is nearly impossible.
 However, the latest state-of-the-art X-ray free-electron laser (XFEL) technology has recently made it possible to conduct X-ray measurements in this no-man's land \cite{water_xd_xfel, water_xes_xfel, water_saxs_xfel}.
 In particular, SAXS measurements have shown a maximum of the integrated scattering intensity near 235 K in its temperature variation, and they concluded that this demonstrated the maximum isothermal compressibility or a so-called Widom line, which is strong evidence of the LLT concept \cite{water_saxs_xfel}.
 Cautious comments have been made as to whether or not this really is the maximum \cite{water_saxs_xfel_comment_caupin}, so further verification is necessary.

 Therefore, a new high-speed X-ray measuring device was installed at the beamline of SPring-8, where we previously performed SAXS measurements, and we repeated these SAXS measurements of liquid Te in the current study.
 In the case of Te, the actual LLT region is considered to be a metastable supercooled state rather than an unstable no-man's land like that of water.
 In fact, Tsuchiya et al. found the region considered to be the actual LLT using a macroscopic sized (sub-millimeter) sample \cite{te_supercool}.
 The new device has a faster effective measuring speed (1 min) compared to the previous one (approximately 30 min) and is expected to complete SAXS measurements before supercooled liquid Te solidifies.